alexfernandez/alexfernandez.github.io/permanent/cv.md

-Lately I have given a couple of workshops at [AdaLab](http://adalab.es/), a bootcamp specifically for women wanting to work in software development.
+Lately I have given a couple of workshops at [AdaLab](http://adalab.es/), a bootcamp specifically for females wanting to work in software development.
-It has been a great experience seeing people so motivated!
+It has been a great experience to see people so motivated!
+These brave women are going to be a force to reckon in our national industry.

 ## Education